Skye play park gets £2,000 bingo night boost

 Tiffany said: “On Saturday, several of us will be volunteering at the bouncy castle and then stewarding at the dance later, we will have a jumble sale stall and we will also be selling homemade cakes.

-“We will get a cut of the gate receipts for volunteering on the day which will go toward the play park.”
+“We will get a cut of the bouncy castle receipts for volunteering on the day which will go toward the play park.”

 Commenting on the proposed opening of the facility, she said: “The plan is to get all the funds in by Christmas time, and to start the groundwork in February/ March. “